heeyounh/SAAVpedia/README.md

-# This repository is made for the SAAVpedia (https://www.saavpedia.org) and to link into the neXtProt.
+# This repository is made for the SAAVpedia (https://www.saavpedia.org) and to link into the neXtProt (https://www.nextprot.org).